CybercentreCanada/assemblyline-service-oletools/README.md

 # Oletools Service

-This Assemblyline service extracts metadata and network information, and reports on anomalies in Microsoft OLE and XML documents using the Python library py-oletools.
+This Assemblyline service extracts metadata and network information, and reports on anomalies in Microsoft OLE and XML documents using the Python library py-oletools and hachoir.

 **NOTE**: This service does not require you to buy a licence and is preinstalled and working after a default installation.